bryansteiner/gpu-passthrough-tutorial/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For Intel: `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash intel_iommu=on"`<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; For AMD: `GRUB_CMDLINE_LINUX_DEFAULT="quiet splash amd_iommu=on"`

-When planning my GPU-passthrough setup, I discovered that many tutorials at this point will go ahead and have you blacklist the nvidia/amd drivers.
+When planning my GPU passthrough setup, I discovered that many tutorials at this point will go ahead and have you blacklist the nvidia/amd drivers.
 The logic stems from the fact that since the native drivers can't attach to the GPU at boot-time, the GPU will be freed-up and available to bind to the vfio drivers instead.
 Most tutorials will have you add a kernel parameter called `pci-stub` with the [PCI bus ID](https://wiki.debian.org/HowToIdentifyADevice/PCI) of your GPU to achieve this.
 I found that this solution wasn't suitable for me.
 I prefer to dynamically unbind the nvidia/amd drivers and bind the vfio drivers right before the VM starts and subsequently reversing these actions when the VM stops ([see Part 2](#part2)).
 That way, whenever the VM isn't in use, the GPU is available to the host machine to do work on its native drivers.<span name="return4"><sup>[4](#footnote4)</sup></span>

 Next, we need to determine the IOMMU groups of the graphics card we want to pass through to the VM.
 For those of you who don't already know, [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) refers to the chipset device that maps virtual addresses to physical addresses on your I/O devices (i.e. GPU, disk, etc.).
 Its function is analogous to the memory management unit ([MMU](https://en.wikipedia.org/wiki/Memory_management_unit)) that maps virtual addresses to physical addresses on your CPU.